dynamsoft-docs/barcode-reader-docs/programming/javascript/api-reference/BarcodeReader.md

 * `static` isLoaded&#40;&#41;: *boolean*

-> Check if the decoding module is loaded.
+  Checks if the decoding module is loaded.

 <br>